This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Medical alert jewelry:

 Wear medical alert jewelry or carry a card that says you have had your spleen removed.
 Ask your healthcare provider where to get these items.
-Spleen removal is important information for caregivers if you are ever in an accident or become unconscious.
+Spleen removal is important information for healthcare providers if you are ever in an accident or become unconscious.

 Contact your healthcare provider if: